ElegantEngineeringTech/laravel-media/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/ElegantEngineeringTech/laravel-media/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/ElegantEngineeringTech/laravel-media/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/elegantly/laravel-media.svg?style=flat-square)](https://packagist.org/packages/elegantly/laravel-media)

 This package offers an extremely flexible media library, enabling you to store any type of file along with their conversions (nested conversions are supported).

+It is designed to work seamlessly with:

+-   Any filesystem solutions (local or cloud), such as S3, R2, Bunny.net, DO...
-It is designed to work seamlessly with any filesystem solutions (local or cloud) such as Bunny.net, AWS S3/MediaConvert, Transloadit, among others.
+-   Any file conversion solutions (local or cloud), such as ffmpeg, Transloadit, Coconut, and others.

-The inspiration for this package is derived from the exceptional `spatie/laravel-media-library` package (be sure to check out Spatie's packages, they are top-notch).
-However, it is not a fork, as the internal architecture is different, providing you with more capabilities.
-Migration from `spatie/laravel-media-library` is feasible but may be challenging if you wish to retain your conversion files.

-## Motivation

-The Spatie team has developed a remarkable package, `spatie/laravel-media-library`, which is well-suited for most common scenarios.
-However, I found myself constrained by their architecture for my own project.
-To address this, I required the following features:
+The package provides advanced features such as:

--   File transformations
+-   File transformations at upload time
--   Advanced media conversions
+-   Advanced media conversions using your own code
--   Nested media conversions
+-   Nested media conversions without any limit
+-   The ability to move files from one disk to another

 Consequently, I developed this package with the highest degree of flexibility possible.
 I have been utilizing it in production for nearly a year, handling terabytes of files monthly.